-With winter fast approaching, memories of last year’s cold, wet and windy runs start flashing back far too often.
+With winter settling in, memories of last year’s cold, wet and windy runs start flashing back far too often.
 So, to help you battle the winter blues and keep your running goals on track we spoke to podiatrist David Hudson to get his best tips and tricks to keep you moving no matter how low the temperature goes!

 One thing that consistently changes during winter, along with the temperature, is the conditions of your running surface.
 Whether you run on the pavement, around ovals and parks, or trails from The Tan to the Dandenong Ranges; winter will likely affect how you interact with these surfaces.